quanterall/HaskellMaterials/basics/extras/testing.md

 ```

 Our implementation for our normal application monad will look exactly the same as our previous one;
-we call a `MailChimp` function and that's it:
+we call a function that very likely works in `IO`/`MonadIO` and that's it:

 ```haskell
 instance MailingListModify AppMonad where